Perspective | Trump loves the rule of law. As long as it targets his enemies.

 The law only appears to be under attack because Americans disagree about facts — and about what officials should do to enforce laws in response to particular facts.
 But except for some arguments about presidential power under the Constitution, rarely do we disagree about what the law is.
 How to apply it is another matter.

 Americans embrace the rule of law, but egregious departures speckle the country’s history.
 Often the law itself is not the culprit but rather a gross distortion of the facts applied to enforcement.
 For example, during the Red Scare after World War I, socialists and immigrants were broadly assumed to be dangerous and so were arrested under the Sedition Act; during World War II, Japanese Americans were broadly assumed to be loyal to Japan and so by executive order were relocated to internment camps; in the McCarthy era, people who had flirted with communism were broadly assumed to be disloyal to the United States, and so were hauled before Congress and lost their jobs.
-It was not so much that the laws needed to be changed (we agree that sedition is a crime), but rather the way people turned assumptions — particularly assumptions about large groups of other people — into facts, and the way people in power were allowed to apply the law.
+It was not so much that the laws needed changing (we agree that sedition is a crime), but rather the way people turned assumptions, particularly assumptions about large groups of other people, into facts, and the way people in power were allowed to apply the law.

 Today, Trump, too, warps facts and uses distortion to promote his asymmetrical idea of law enforcement.
 There are those who uphold legal norms for all — political opponents as well as themselves.
 Members of Congress from both parties were vigilant in preventing financial conflicts of interest on the part of Obama administration officials (few people with financial conflicts were nominated for Senate-confirmed positions, thanks to a robust White House ethics office and a bipartisan commitment in the Senate to carefully screen nominees).
 On the other side are those who accuse only their opponents and rely on twisted facts to prosecute their case.
 For example, Trump and his supporters say President Barack Obama “spied” on Trump — the underpinning of “Obamagate,” what Trump calls “an illegal takedown” of a duly elected president — or that Hillary Clinton committed a crime with her email.

 These same people will say the rule of law applies to everyone, but the “facts” somehow always show that it is only their opponents, never themselves, who violate the law.
-When caught with a bad set of facts, their answer is that there are other “facts” that need to be considered or that, whatever the facts are, they are not as bad as some unrelated alleged “facts” about someone on the opposing side.
+When caught with a bad set of facts, they answer that other “facts” need to be considered or that, whatever the facts are, they are not as bad as some unrelated alleged “facts” about someone on the opposing side.
 But in none of these cases do the players deny the law — or directly argue that it applies to some and not others.

 That asymmetry was on display this month when the Supreme Court heard arguments on whether subpoenas from lawmakers and prosecutors would impose an undue burden on Trump as he performs the duties of the presidency.
 That was the argument President Bill Clinton made 20 years ago, when he asked the court to stay Paula Jones’s sexual harassment suit until after he left office.
 The court rejected that argument.
 Now, Trump and his lawyers, including the solicitor general of the United States, are arguing that this time, things are different.
 In their world of alternative facts, the burden on the presidency from subpoenas is now greater.
 (Never mind the actual facts: The subpoenas are directed to a third party, and Trump does not personally need to do anything to comply with them.)
 We will soon find out if the court — dominated by Republican-appointed justices — will decide the cases based on legal principles or on facts that it accepts as true simply because the president says they are true.

 Such asymmetrical strategies are in force in the 2020 election.
 Facts: Trump encouraged Russia to intervene in the 2016 contest, took advantage of Moscow’s meddling and, last year, tried to get Ukraine to investigate Joe Biden.
 Alternative facts, now that Biden has not been linked to any wrongdoing in Russia or Ukraine: The presumptive Democratic nominee is in the back pocket of China, per the “Beijing Biden” mantra of the Trump campaign.
-The implication is that, even if voters believe that Russia wants Trump, they should also know that China wants Biden.
+The implication is that, even if voters believe that Russia wants Trump, they should know that China wants Biden.
 Except there’s no evidence that Biden is asking China to intervene in the election on his behalf or that he is Beijing’s chosen candidate.

 In both instances, the sides appear to agree that it is wrong, even if not a violation of criminal law, for an American politician to be beholden to, or seek aid from, a foreign power.
 It’s just that some people lie about what happened in 2016 and what is happening in 2020.
 Deflection with misinformation — which is not a fundamentally new approach to foreign interference in American elections and other aspects of national security — is the prevailing strategy.

 Similarly, all agree that it is objectionable to use a government position to benefit family members.
 We have heard a lot about Hunter Biden’s business dealings in Ukraine, for example, and nobody disputes that it would have been wrong if Joe Biden had used his position as vice president to enrich his son.
 There is no factual evidence that he did so, even if Trump’s allies and right-wing media point to a recording in which Biden urged Ukraine’s president to fight corruption by removing a tainted official.
-(This is what U.S. administrations do: tell foreign governments seeking U.S. aid to clean up their act.)
-Meanwhile, Donald Trump Jr. and Eric Trump are running their father’s businesses, which he still owns, and touring the world making deals on the president’s behalf.
-“I haven’t benefited from my father’s taxpayer-funded office,” Donald Jr. said in a March interview in which he claimed that Hunter Biden had.
-He offered to debate the younger Biden, “and we can talk about all of the places where I’m supposedly grifting but Hunter Biden isn’t,” suggesting that he knew “grifting” to be wrong.
+(This is what U.S. administrations do: tell governments seeking U.S. aid to clean up their act.)
+Meanwhile, Donald Trump Jr. and Eric Trump run their father’s businesses, which he still owns, and tour the world making deals on his behalf.
+“I haven’t benefited from my father’s taxpayer-funded office,” Donald Jr. said in March, claiming that Hunter had.
+He offered to debate the younger Biden, “and we can talk about all of the places where I’m supposedly grifting but Hunter Biden isn’t.” suggesting that he knew “grifting” to be wrong.

 Differences can arise in interpretations of laws.
 Trump is the first president to appoint relatives to administration posts since Congress passed the anti-nepotism statute in 1967.
 He argues — with support from the Justice Department — that the statute does not apply to appointments inside the White House, such as those of his daughter Ivanka Trump and his son-in-law, Jared Kushner.
 (Trump is probably wrong on this; the Justice Department told President Jimmy Carter in 1977 that he could not make his son a White House intern.)
 Most recently, Trump allowed Kushner, who has no medical or public health experience, to coordinate the federal response to the coronavirus pandemic.
 Nevertheless, both sides agree that there is an anti-nepotism law.